flexxui/flexx/new_model.md

 (do work and mutate state)       (properties)       (make app reflect the state)
 ```

-The Model class promotes a certain information flow: it starts with an
+The ``Component`` classes promote a certain information flow: it starts with an
 action, which generally modifies properties.
 The combination of state
 mutations caused by one action should be seen as a single transition
 to a new state.
 These mutations lead to reactions that e.g. change the